 - Be collaborative – Engage the employee in the process to glean ideas and influence business goals

 - Provide training and coaching – strengthen staff skills and promote their constant development and improvement

-- Don’t leave feedback until the end of year – have regular face to face meeting with your employees to discuss progress and challenges
+- Don’t leave feedback until the end of the year – have regular face-to-face meetings or appraisals with your employees to discuss progress and challenges

 When to conduct employee performance reviews